 All action alternatives selected for analysis must address the stated purpose of the plan and resolve the need for action.
 The action alternatives selected for analysis must meet all objectives to a large degree to be considered reasonable.
 Therefore, alternatives were assessed as to how well they would meet the plan objectives.
-Table 2-2 summarizes the results of this assessment.
+Table 2-1 summarizes the results of this assessment.
 Alternative 3 best meets the project objectives by meeting objectives 1, 2, 3, 4, and 6 to a high degree and meeting objective 5 to a moderate degree.

-Table 2-2 - Analysis of How the Alternatives Meet Project Objectives
+Table 2-1 - Analysis of How the Alternatives Meet Project Objectives

-Alternative 1

-No Action

-Apply Current Alternative 3

-Management to the Alternative 2 New Adaptive

-Project Objective Addition No Hunting in the Addition Management Strategy

-1. Provide guidelines for hunting within the Big Cypress National Preserve / Wildlife Management Area that satisfy all NPS regulations, the Preserve's enabling legislation, the NPS/FWC Cooperative Partnership Agreement, and all applicable federal, state, and local laws and regulations and that maintain or improve the Preserve's ability to contribute to the conservation of rare, threatened, and endangered species.
-This alternative meets the project objective.
+Project Objective 1.
+Provide guidelines for hunting within the Big Cypress National Preserve / Wildlife Management Area that satisfy all NPS regulations, the Preserve's enabling legislation, the NPS/FWC Cooperative Partnership Agreement, and all applicable federal, state, and local laws and regulations.
+Alternative 1 No Action Apply Current Management to the Addition This alternative meets the project objective.
 This alternative fully complies with all NPS regulations, the Preserve's enabling legislation, the NPS/FWC Cooperative Partnership Agreement, and all applicable federal, state, and local laws and regulations.
-Rank: High This alternative meets the project objective.
+Rank: High Alternative 2 No Hunting in the Addition This alternative meets the project objective.
 This alternative fully complies with all NPS regulations, the NPS/FWC Cooperative Partnership Agreement, and all applicable federal, state, and local laws and regulations.
-However, this alternative only partially complies with the Preserve's enabling legislation since hunting would only be permitted within the original Preserve.
-Rank: Low This alternative meets the project objective.
+However, this alternative only partially complies with the Preserve's enabling legislation since hunting would only be permitted within the original Alternative 3 New Adaptive Management Strategy This alternative meets the project objective.
 This alternative fully complies with all NPS regulations, the Preserve's enabling legislation, the NPS/FWC Cooperative Partnership Agreement, and all applicable federal, state, and local laws and regulations.
-Rank: High
+Rank: High 2.
 Provide a programmatic framework for facilitating agency communications and goal-setting that provides guidance over a number of years.
 This alternative meets the project objective.
 This alternative creates a framework for facilitating agency communications and goal-setting (e.g., the NPS/FWC Cooperative Partnership Agreement); however, the framework takes a year-to-year approach to coordination between agencies.
-Rank: Moderate This alternative meets the project objective.
+Rank: Moderate Preserve.
+Rank: Low This alternative meets the project objective.
 This alternative creates a framework for facilitating agency communications and goal-setting (e.g., the NPS/FWC Cooperative Partnership Agreement); however, the framework takes a year-to-year approach to coordination between agencies.
 Additionally, this alternative does not provide any long-term guidance for coordination regarding hunting management in the Addition.
 Rank: Low This alternative meets the project objective.
 This alternative creates a long-term framework for facilitating agency communications and goal-setting that would be valid for a number of years.
 Rank: High

-Table 2-2 - Analysis of How the Alternatives Meet Project Objectives
+Table 2-1 - Analysis of How the Alternatives Meet Project Objectives